THE FRIEND OF GOD

 Put yourself in God’s place.
 Do you honestly believe that God desires a kingdom of sinning people?
 Will God overlook their behavior because they have “accepted Christ”?

-God understand that we have a sinful nature.
-Has God decreed that it is fine for us to yield to our sinful nature as long as we "accept Christ"?
+God knows that we have a sinful nature.
+Has God decreed that it is fine for us to yield to our sinful nature as long as we “accept Christ”?
 Or has God given us spiritual help (grace) so we can overcome the desires of our sinful nature?
-This is the question, isn't it?
+This is the question, isn’t it?